uclahs-cds/pipeline-align-DNA/README.md

 ### 1B.
 Convert Align SAM File to BAM Format

 Samtools `view` command is used to convert the aligned SAM files into the compressed BAM format.
-The Samtools `view` command utilizes the `-s` option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
+The Samtools `view` command utilizes the `-S` option for increasing the speed by removing duplicates and outputs the reads as they are ordered in the file.
 Additionally, the `-b` option ensures the output is in BAM format and the `-@` option is utilized to increase the number of threads.

 ### 2. Sort BAM Files in Coordinate or Queryname Order